 What Not to Bring

 - as per our agreement with the venue, no outside food is permitted.
-The Gladstone Cafe is open from 7am and serves a variety of coffee, tea, pastries and brunch items, and the Gladstone will be selling food and beverages at each event from a location in the Melody Lounge.
+The Gladstone Cafe is open from 8am and serves a variety of coffee, tea, pastries and brunch items, and the Gladstone will be selling food and beverages at each event from a location in the Melody Lounge.
 (Water is always available for free at the bar area in each space.)

 Can I bring a friend to help me or come halfway through the event to relieve me so I can take a break?